kedarshet/Hadoop-Distributed-File-System-Customized/README.md

-# Yet Another Hadoop
+# Customized Hadoop Distributed File System

-Yet Another Hadoop is a mini-HDFS setup on your system, complete with the architectural structure consisting of Data Nodes and Name Nodes and replication of data across nodes and capable of performing some of the important tasks a distributed file system performs, running HDFS commands as well as scheduling Hadoop jobs.
+Hadoop DFS is a mini-HDFS setup on your system, complete with the architectural structure consisting of Data Nodes and Name Nodes and replication of data across nodes and capable of performing some of the important tasks a distributed file system performs, running HDFS commands as well as scheduling Hadoop jobs.